ngodinhloc/model-arena/SPECS.md

 - - GET /api/experiments/{uudi}: return one experiment entity;
 - - GET /api/models/; return a list of models entities
 - - GET /api/topics: return a list of topics entities
+- - GET /api/analytics: return aggregate stats computed from the results table (per-model win/battle counts, win rate, avg score; wins by category; winner/avg by score card; avg score by judge) for the Analytics page
 - - websocket /ws/experiments/{uuid}: backend will poll the redis item for uuid and stream to this endpoint

 - Interfaces